MrLogiousBanana/Desktops_needs_a_Rething/README.md

 - a legal place in the tray — a persistent icon;
 - autostart allowed, but only with a mandatory prompt on first launch;
 - notifications with advanced capabilities;
 - background allowed; services are possible, but fully controllable by the user (clear names, visibility, ability to disable).
-The user should see that “TelegramUpdateService” is indeed a Telegram service.
+The user should see that “TelegramUpdateService” is indeed a Telegram service.<br><br>

 **Secondary apps:**

 Similar to primary, but with nuances:

 - no permanent tray icon, but may show a temporary background‑task indicator (and disappear when not needed);
-- may expose extended quick actions via the taskbar context menu.
+- may expose extended quick actions via the taskbar context menu.<br><br>

 ### Reworking the tray and the taskbar